Zynudine1/phantomstudioz.github.io/about.md

 # About Phantom studioZ
-Phantom studioZ is a modern hair salon focused on African beauty.
+Phantom studioZ is a modern hair salon focused on South African beauty.
-We specialize in ready-made wigs, hair care services, and slay-worthy transformations.
+We specialize in ready-made wigs, hair care services, and Gorgeous-worthy transformations.